 If you see that your WooCommerce site visitors are leaving your site not long after they get in, you might want to check if your site is loading fast enough.
 Slow page loading is one of the primary reasons people leave websites.
-A Kissmetrics study shows that a 1-second delay in page response can result in a 7% reduction in conversions.
-Even Google admitted they hate slow loading sites and penalize the ranking of slow websites.
-In this article we will get into the factors that cause your site to slow down and how you can fix them.
+Studies have shown that a 1-second delay in page response can result in a 7% reduction in conversions.
+Even Google admitted they hate slow-loading sites and penalize the ranking of slow websites.
+In this article, we will get into the factors that cause your site to slow down and how you can fix them.

 Serving Content without Caching

-Content caching is basically preprocessing the files and storing them as static content instead of asking the server for the contents upon each client request.
-The static content can be stored either from an intermediary nearby server (server side caching) or from the client’s web browser (client side caching).
+Content caching is basically preprocessing the files and storing them as static content instead of asking the server for the contents upon each client’s request.
+The static content can be stored either from an intermediary nearby server (server-side caching) or from the client’s web browser (client-side caching).
 This practice reduces page load time significantly because it reduces server load and the content is served from a closer location.
-Caching can improve your website speed up to 300%.
+Caching can improve your website speed by up to 300%.
 If you are looking for a caching plugin, we can recommend WP Super Cache.

 Having Too Many Plugins Installed

 This is why having too many plugins installed on your WooCommerce site is not advisable.
 The same goes for having a theme with a lot of bundled plugins.
 Plugins can have their own stylesheets and scripts and these add to total the number of requests.
 Of course, it depends on the plugin.
 Some plugins have efficient code, but others can have issues with poorly coded PHP scripts.
 A poorly coded plugin needs a longer server processing time before it completes a calculation.
 That’s why it is important to only use plugins that you really need.
 Avoid plugins with too many features that you don’t really need.